 While there isn’t enough evidence to be certain that people who smoke are more likely to be infected by COVID-19, the act of smoking means that fingers are in contact with your lips which increases the possibility of transmission of virus from hand to mouth.

-The sharing of bongs and shisha should also be avoided as this involves the sharing of mouth pieces and hoses.
-This sharing could also facilitate the transmission of COVID-19.
+The sharing of bongs and shisha should also be avoided as this involves the sharing of mouth pieces and hoses which could also facilitate the transmission of COVID-19.

 People who smoke are also at a higher risk of getting respiratory tract infections in general.